MaiiaDeiko/MaiiaDeiko/README.md

-- 👋 Hi, I’m @MaiiaDeiko.
+- 👋 Hi, I’m Maiia Deiko.

 This is a repository that showcases my skills in Data Analytics